Blog Post · Mathematics · AI

 \(\displaystyle K(x,x') = \sum_n \lambda_n\;\psi_n(x)\;\psi_n(x')\)

-Same letter \(K\).
-Same pattern: a sum over eigenfunctions \(\psi_n\), weighted by eigenvalues.
-The propagator describes how a quantum particle travels from A to B. The kernel describes how similar two data points are.
-Different stages, same mathematics.
-(The \(\psi_n\) here are the Mercer eigenfunctions of the kernel – related to, but distinct from, the feature map \(\phi\) in Chapter 6.)
+The same letter \(K\), the same pattern: a sum over eigenfunctions \(\psi_n\), weighted by eigenvalues.
+The propagator describes how a quantum particle propagates from A to B. The kernel describes intuitively how similar two data points are.
+Two different application contexts, the same mathematical structure.
+(In the kernel case, the \(\psi_n\) are the Mercer eigenfunctions; they are related to, but distinct from, the feature map \(\phi\) of Chapter 6.)

-In the quantum post, you saw how standing waves lead to discrete energy levels – the tones a quantum system likes to play.
-Here you saw how the eigenvalues of a kernel matrix determine what an algorithm learns and what it ignores.
-Same principle.
-Different stage.
+In the quantum post it was shown how standing waves lead to discrete energy levels – the tones a quantum system can produce.
+In the present post it was shown how the eigenvalues of a kernel matrix decide what an algorithm learns and what it disregards.
+It is the same principle in a different setting.

 Frequently Asked Questions